 It’s time to turn the process of destruction around.
 Instead of ruining ever more nature we must let nature reclaim the places where we currently hold sway.
 No more new roads, no more keeping old from fading.
 Cities, streets and buildings must all return to nature.

 One of the first things we do is to implement

 one-child policy all over the planet.
 Even with the evident inefficiencies easily observed in China, where some couples have more than one child it will

-work, and reduce the world’s population to one billion by 2075 and even more in
+work, and reduce the world’s population to 1.6 billion by 2075 and even more in

 the generations after that.
 China